Ruberoni/drama-keeper/README.md

 # Drama Keeper

-> This is the server/heroku branch
+> This is the server/monitored branch
-> This is the branch the heroku server runs.
+> In this branch, the server is monitored with the Elastic APM Services.
-> As you can notice, there's no 'client' directory.
+> So there's more of configuration if you want to use this branch.

 Keep a record of the films you want to see or the ones you have watched.